 Instructions

-- Preheat your oven to 400 degrees Fahrenheit (200 degrees Celsius).
-Lightly grease a large baking dish or oven-safe skillet with a touch of olive oil.
+- Begin by setting your oven to preheat at 400 degrees Fahrenheit (200 degrees Celsius).
+Lightly coat a spacious baking dish or a sturdy, oven-proof skillet with a touch of olive oil to prevent sticking and enhance flavor.

-- Pat the chicken breasts dry with paper towels.
-Rub both sides with olive oil, smoked paprika, dried Italian herbs, salt, and pepper.
-Arrange the chicken evenly in the prepared baking dish.
+- Dry the chicken breasts thoroughly with paper towels.
+Next, drizzle olive oil over both sides of each piece, and sprinkle with smoked paprika, dried Italian herbs, salt, and black pepper.
+Rub the seasonings in well for best flavor.
+Arrange chicken breasts in a single layer in your prepared dish.

-- If you prefer a thicker sauce, whisk together the cornstarch and water to form a slurry; stir it gently into the sauce around the chicken.
+- If you desire a thicker sauce, create a slurry by whisking together the cornstarch and water until smooth.
+Gently stir this slurry into the sauce surrounding the chicken, being careful not to disturb the chicken's placement.

 Nutritional Information